OSHA

 Standards development

-2. And Notice of Proposed Rulemaking (NPRM) — published in the Federal Register, public comment period (usually 60-90 days, often extended)
+2. Notice of Proposed Rulemaking (NPRM) — published in the Federal Register, public comment period (usually 60-90 days, often extended)

 3. Public hearings — anyone can testify